From Loiola to Manresa (the Basque Country, La Rioja, Navarra, Aragón, Catalonia)

 If you choose the tailor-made or self-guided option, you can walk at any time.
 We recommend avoiding the months from December to April in the Basque Country since the snow could make things rather difficult in some stages.

-If you choose the guided option, we have already arranged different dates for May and September 2016.
+If you choose the guided option, we have already arranged different dates for the Basque Way: from 15th to 22nd June and from 13th to 20th July 2019.
 You only have to join this group.
-The specific dates are:

 About our services

 The Ignatian Way is unique regarding the services we can find on the Way.
 There are stages in which the offer of accommodation is scarce.
-Whenever possible, we will stay in two to four star hotels, but we will also stay in quality pensions or pilgrim hostels.
+Whenever possible, we will stay in two to four star hotels.
 Simple, clean and comfortable accommodation run by qualified staff.

 Guides are a very important element of the pilgrimage.
 They give advice on the route, check the weather forecast, carry the suitcases, and arrange the accommodation, meals and timetables.
 Moreover, the guide knows the Way and the area perfectly and will solve any possible problem but, above all, the guide will take care of tired pilgrims.